Commercial Property Insurance

 Insurance companies use a process called underwriting to determine how likely your business is to file a claim.
 The greater the likelihood of a claim, the higher the premium will be.
 If an insurance company determines that your business is at a high risk for a loss, it may decline to issue you a policy.

 Fire risk is usually the primary factor that determines a business's commercial property rates.
-State-licensed fire inspectors contract with insurance companies to perform inspections as part of the underwriting process.
-Inspectors use a standard rating system and weigh five factors to determine a structure's fire rating.
+Insurance companies do inspections as part of the underwriting process.
+Fire inspectors use a standard rating system and weigh five factors to determine a structure's fire rating.
 The five factors are:

 - Location.
-Buildings in cities or towns with good fire protection -- as assessed by the Texas Commission on Fire Protection -- typically cost less to insure than buildings outside a city where fire protection may be limited.
+Buildings in cities or towns with good fire protection -- as assessed by the Texas Commission on Fire Protection -- typically cost less to insure than buildings outside a city or in areas with limited fire protection.

 - Exposure.
 Nearby hazards increase a building's fire risk.
 Proximity to external fire hazards, such as a lumberyard or oil storage tank, will affect a fire rating even more.
-Internal exposure risks might include cluttered buildings and grounds, heavy mechanical or electrical equipment, or on-site storage of volatile materials.
+Other things that could affect your fire risk include cluttered buildings and grounds, heavy mechanical or electrical equipment, or volatile materials stored on site.

 Shopping for Commercial Property Insurance

 - Remove all possible hazards before applying for coverage.
 Look at your business's premises and operations carefully to get rid of anything that could increase the likelihood of an insurance claim.
-Improving employee safety, security, and inventory management might reduce the amount you pay for commercial property insurance and other types of coverage, such as workers' compensation and general liability insurance.
+Improving employee safety, security, and inventory management might reduce the amount you pay for commercial property insurance and other types of coverage.
 Most insurance companies also offer loss-control or risk-reduction services.
 Talk to your agent or insurance company about ways to find and eliminate hazards.

 - Keep shopping if an insurance company says it won't cover your business.
 Insurance companies have different underwriting criteria.
-If one company turns you down or is too expensive, another may be willing to issue coverage or offer a lower premium.
+If one company turns you down or is too expensive, try other companies.

 - Consider higher deductibles.
 Almost all commercial property policies have a deductible, which is the amount you must pay toward the cost of a claim before the insurance company will start to pay.
 The higher your policy's deductible, the lower your premium.
 Keep in mind that you'll have to pay more out of pocket if you have a claim.
 Your policy will also have a policy limit, which is the maximum amount the insurance company will pay for any covered loss.

 - Check your agent's and insurance company's licenses.
 Agents and insurance companies must be licensed to sell commercial property insurance in Texas.
-An unlicensed insurance company may not meet the state's minimum financial and regulatory requirements, meaning the company may not have the financial resources to pay your claim.
-To learn an agent's or insurance company's license status, call TDI's toll-free Consumer Help Line at 1-800-252-3439 or 512-463-6515 in Austin or use the Agent Lookup or Company Lookup features on our website at www.tdi.texas.gov .
+An unlicensed insurance company might not meet the state's minimum financial and regulatory requirements, meaning the company may not be able to pay your claim.
+To learn whether an agent or insurance company is licensed, call TDI's toll-free Consumer Help Line at 1-800-252-3439 or use the Agent Lookup or Company Lookup features on our website at www.tdi.texas.gov.

 To report suspected arson or suspicious activity involving fires, call the State Fire Marshal's 24-hour Arson Hotline at 1-877-4FIRE45 (434-7345).